 Front end Developers

-Programming languages aren’t the only skillfrontendd developers need.
-They need to understand frameworks like Bootstrap, Backbone, AngularJS, ReactJS, and others to ensure that the content looks great across multiple devices.
+developersProgramming languages aren’t the only skill front-end developers need.
+They must understand frameworks like Bootstrap, Backbone, AngularJS, ReactJS, and others to ensure the content looks great across multiple devices.
 A lot of developers also need to use Ajax, a Javascript technique.
-Frontend developers tend to be quite creative, but this isn’t always necessary.
-Frontend developers work with designers or UX managers to create wireframes and mockups throughout the development process.
+Frontend developers tend to be creative, but this isn’t always necessary.
+Frontend developers work with designers or UX managers to create wireframes and mockups throughout development.
 Some can pinpoint problems in user experience and provide recommendations to solve them.

 Backend Developers

-The code needs to be clean, portable, and well-documented.
+The code needs to be clean, portable and well-documented.
 They work with business owners to understand their needs and develop technical requirements.
 Backend development is the right field if you love data and data strategy.

 Without backend developers, you can’t store information, view pages, or log in to an account online.